Skip to main content

 Historically, the notion of a civilizing mission has been deeply intertwined with the expansion of capitalist powers, particularly in the Western world.
 This ideology, often closely associated with the concept of Manifest Destiny in the United States and similar notions in other colonial powers, has played a significant role in providing a moral and ideological justification for colonization, imperialism, and the exploitation of indigenous cultures and resources.

 The civilizing mission ideology posits that Western civilization, with its capitalist systems, technological advancements, and cultural values, is superior and has a moral duty to enlighten and uplift other societies.
-It portrays the expansion of capitalist powers as a noble endeavor to bring progress, modernity, and civilization to supposedly “backward” or “savage” populations.
+It portrays the expansion of capitalist powers as a noble project to bring progress, modernity, and civilization to supposedly “backward” or “savage” populations.
 This ideology has been instrumental in legitimizing the subjugation, cultural erasure, and dispossession of indigenous peoples and their lands.

 When examining the intertwining of the civilizing mission with capitalist expansion and imperialism, it is important to acknowledge the significant role played by Christianity.
 Christianity, as a dominant religion in the Western world, played a key role in shaping and legitimizing the civilizing mission ideology.